majortom69/screenspy/README.md

-This project demonstrates how to capture screenshots and send them to a Telegram bot using a client-server architecture implemented in C++ and Node.js.
+Capturing screenshots and send them to a Telegram bot using a client-server architecture implemented in C++ and Node.js.

 ## Features